 What I've learned during my first year as a full-time software developer

-I was never encouraged to pursue programming as a job, however - in my mother's words, my parents viewed it merely as a "fun little diversion," not knowing how the internet would explode over the next two decades (and really, how could they?).
+I was never encouraged to pursue programming as a job, however - in my mother's words, my parents viewed it merely as a "fun little diversion," not knowing how the internet would explode over the next two decades.
 So while I used some of those childhood skills throughout my career as a journalist, it was only about a year ago that I started working full-time as a programmer.

 I've learned far too much since then to include in a single list, but these are a few of my big takeaways.